Lake Haven

-Lake Haven is a lakeside suburb near Wyong on the NSW Central Coast and is located about 12 km north east of the Wyong CBD.
+Lake Haven is a lakeside suburb near Wyong on the NSW Central Coast and is located about 12 km north east of the Wyong town centre.
 It is about 102 km north of Sydney and 53 km south of Newcastle.
 There is a local shopping and commercial centre that serves the district, with schools and all normal community facilities being available.
 Rail connections are available in Wyong and at Warnervale, where there is a connection to the M1 (Sydney to Newcastle) freeway.